rachel-mclean/dig333-devlog/README.md

     1. 1 related follow-up question (what question does it bring up for you?): How can we help communities that are vulnerable to being exploited by the supply and demand chain?

- - Name of the article/reading
+ - The Monkey in the Machine and the Machine in the Monkey (All Watched Over by Machines of Loving Grace, Part 3)

     1. Summarize the article(s) in 3-4 sentences.
-Also include...
+This audio discussed the historical legacy that accompanies the mining of raw minerals.
+Specifically, the audio talked about the conflict surrounding mining valuable raw minerals for computers and cell phones in Congo, and how Western mining companies remained intact while Congo experience devestating tragedy.
+Also, Prince and Hamilton had some insane eugenic-like philosophies that characterized the human race as computers.

-    1. 1 quote from the reading(s):
+    1. 1 quote from the reading(s): The conclusion struck me: “We have embraced a fatalistic philosophy of us as helpless computing machines to both excuse and explain our political failure to change the world.”
+I think this is a call to action to stop comparing ourselves to computers and to view our behavior more critically.
+Based on the eugenic-like philosophies purported by Hamilton, it's clear that viewing the human race as self-replicating machines has dangerous consequences that would forward white supremacy.

-    1. 1 related comment on the reading(s):
+    1. 1 related comment on the reading(s): I was really sad and shocked to hear that the Congo conflict was brought about by fabricated Belgium claims.
+I liked how this audio connected the conversation around self-sufficient computers with colonialism and racism.
+It's important to remember that Western mining activity  is completely rooted in colonialism and racism.

-    1. 1 related follow-up question (what question does it bring up for you?):
+    1. 1 related follow-up question (what question does it bring up for you?): How can the human race distance itself from the "fatalistic philosophy of us as helpless computing machines"?

 ### Experiments
 1. Name of the experiment